ruitaiS/language_models/transformer/Readme.md

 ___

 #### notes

-The transformer implementation can be found in `modules.py`.

 I tried as much as possible to follow the schematic outlined in the 2017 *Attention is All You Need* paper.
 I also drew from several chapters of Jurafsky and Martin's *Speech and Language Processing* and watched a lot of YouTube to fill in the gaps.
 I've forgotten the links to the YouTube videos but the relevant PDFs can be found in the `pdf` subfolder.